nicolasstucki/scala-days-2023/README.md

-## Scala Days 2023 - Macro implementation
+## Scala Days 2023 - Implementing a Macro in Scala 3

 ### Scala Days Presentation